Radio Maine Episode 6: Andrew Faulkner

 Dr. Lisa: And she also has used her art in a very practical way prior to becoming a full time artist.
 I believe she's done illustrations.
 And so both of you have that kind of similarity that somehow there was this need to do something very practical before you kind of broke free and said, okay, now, now it's my time.

 Dr. Lisa: Well, isn't that similar to essentially having conversational skills.
 So you have the types of conversational skills where you go to a party and you listen to what somebody else has to say.
-And part of what you need to do as an individual is to also show up and have something to say yourself, that, that they will then kind of bounce back at you.
-And I, and I think art done really well is that sort of conversation.
+And part of what you need to do as an individual is to also show up and have something to say yourself that they will then kind of bounce back at you.
+And I think art done really well is that sort of conversation.
 So it's not that you're kind of creating in a void, but it's more like you're saying, okay, here's my part of the conversation.
 Let's see what somebody else has to say back.

 Dr. Lisa: It’s interesting that you would describe your art as not being metaphorical or deep, but maybe other people would look at it and find some metaphor in it,

-Dr. Lisa: And sometimes that allowing other people to exist with your art is even more powerful than being prescriptive about how you want other people to experience your art, because that that's a gift that you're giving them.
+Dr. Lisa: And sometimes that allowing other people to exist with your art is even more powerful than being prescriptive about how you want other people to experience your art, because that's a gift that you're giving them.

 Dr. Lisa: Andrew, I've really enjoyed our conversation today.
-And I feel like you've allowed me to go back and reclaim a little piece of myself that continues to exist out on the West Coast, where I went, as I told you to, to learn acupuncture and traditional Chinese medicine many years ago.
+And I feel like you've allowed me to go back and reclaim a little piece of myself that continues to exist out on the West Coast, where I went, as I told you, to learn acupuncture and traditional Chinese medicine many years ago.
 I hope that people take the time to get to know your work online, to take the time to get to know you from a distance or maybe even go to California.
 And to visit, to certainly see the opening, which is available both in-person at the Portland Art Gallery and also is available virtually.
 This is the sixth episode of Radio Maine.
 Every time I have a chance to talk to somebody who is engaging in creative pursuits, like you, Andrew Faulkner, I feel very privileged and I'm so glad you were able to join me today on our podcast and videocast.

 Andrew: Well, that's nice of you to say.
 It's been nice to chat with you and thank you for promoting artist's work.
 It's really nice.
-II've watched all of the episodes of Radio Maine so far, and it's really interesting for me to get to know the artists through your questions.
+I've watched all of the episodes of Radio Maine so far, and it's really interesting for me to get to know the artists through your questions.
 Obviously you have a great appreciation for art.